jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 - It is perfect, please do not change.
 - Hmm maybe make it easier to copy the log message from the GUI.
 Maybe this is partly because of the linux system, it took me a while to figure out I have to triple click to "select-all, and then drag-drop while holding the SCROLLING WHEEL to copy the log messages out.
 - It has one of the best loadlock / loading arm in the whole cleanroom.
 The cassette/holder is also front referenced, there is no need to tune the tilt and height of your chip.
 God I love the JEOL.
+- Writefield for low current beam is small though, 62.5 um.
+Why is it 62.5 um?
+Because it is 1000 um divided by $$2^4$$.

 ![LN_OMC_SEM.png](/assets/images/2024/LN_OMC_SEM.png)